ledwindra/continuous-integration-stata/README.md

 - CODE: given by Stata
 - EMAIL: your GitHub email for git configuration (user.email)
 - FIRST_NAME: your Stata first name
-- HOME: the home directory name, which usually can be a repository name
+- HOME: home directory name
 - LAST_NAME: your Stata last name
+- OLD_FILE: in my case, store my `Stata15Linux64.tar.gz` on Dropbox and it needs to be renamed. by default it's `Stata15Linux64.tar.gz?dl=0`
+- REPOSITORY: a repository name.
+For example, this repository is named `continuous-integration-stata`
 - SERIAL_NUMBER: given by Stata
-- OLD_FILE: in my case, store my `Stata15Linux64.tar.gz` on Dropbox and it needs to be renamed. by default it's `Stata15Linux64.tar.gz?dl=0`
 - URL: the URL to download Stata file.
 Choose Linux installer from Stata.
 Then save it on other place.
 I'm using Dropbox because the file size is too big to be stored inside this repository
 - USERNAME: your GitHub username for git configuration (user.name)
 - VERSION: your Stata version (I use 15)